Matt Flinner

-Matt Flinner is an American mandolinist, music transcriber, and ensemble leader.
+Matthew Warren Flinner is an American mandolinist, music transcriber, and ensemble leader.

 Mike Marshall has called him "one of the truly great young mandolinists of our generation."

 Biography

 Early years

 Flinner's first musical experiences were in Salt Lake as well.
 At age 10, his older brother Rex taught him how to play the banjo, and then the mandolin soon after.
 They formed the original Matt Flinner Trio, and played bluegrass music for tips.

 When his father hosted a bluegrass show on KRCL-FM in Salt Lake City, Flinner assisted in music selection.

 At age 12, Flinner joined the Peewee Pickers, who play bluegrass festivals and watched heroes perform, including the Osborne Brothers, Ralph Stanley, The Country Gentlemen, J. D. Crowe, and Doyle Lawson.

 Flinner won the Walnut Valley National Championship in Winfield, Kansas for bluegrass banjo in 1990 and the following year for mandolin.